digidigital/nsi-designer/README.md

 `python -m nsi_designer`

-## Documentation

-Visit https://nsi-designer.digidigital.de for a brief introduction and description of the application.
+## NSIS (Nullsoft Scriptable Install System)

+Don´t forget to install NSIS - https://nsis.sourceforge.io/ - since you need it to compile the scripts.

 ## Notes
 - Asset conversions happen on export using Pillow.
-- Makensis path is stored in QSettings after first selection if not found.
 - The uninstaller reverses all installer actions, including registry and environment changes (safe append removal).
 - Always manually check the script and test the installer prior to production use!
-- If you mess with the registry things can go terribly wrong on uninstall if you do not take care that everithing is set up correctly.
+- If you mess with the registry things can go terribly wrong on uninstall if you do not take care that everything is set up correctly.
 - NEVER use set-Mode with existing environment variables (like Path)